-- browser\info controls output of HTML browser info, see also §3.1. - document controls document output for a particular session or theory; document=pdf means enabled, document=false means disabled (especially for particular theories). - document\output specifies an alternative directory for generated output of the document preparation system; the default is within the ISABELLE\BROWSER\INFO hierarchy as explained in §3.1.
-See also isabelle mkroot, which generates a default configuration with output readily available to the author of the document. - document\variants specifies document variants as a colon-separated list of name=tags entries.
+- browser info controls output of HTML browser info, see also §3.1. - document controls document output for a particular session or theory; document=pdf or document=true means enabled, document="" or document=false means disabled (especially for particular theories). - document output specifies an alternative directory for generated output of the document preparation system; the default is within the ISABELLE BROWSER INFO hierarchy as explained in §3.1. isabelle mkroot, which generates a default configuration with output readily available to the author of the document. - document echo informs about document file names during session presentation. - document_variants specifies document variants as a colon-separated list of name=tags entries.
 The default name document, without additional tags.

 Tags are specified as a comma separated list of modifier/name pairs and tell LATEX how to interpret certain Isabelle command regions: "+foo" (or just "foo") means to keep, "-foo" to drop, and "/foo" to fold text tagged as foo.
-The builtin default is equivalent to the tag specification "+document,+theory,+proof,+ML,+visible,-invisible,+important,+unimportant"; see also the LATEX macros \isakeeptag, \isadroptag, and \isafoldtag, in ~~/lib/texinputs/isabelle.sty.
+The builtin default is equivalent to the tag specification "+document, +theory, +proof, +ML, +visible, -invisible, +important, +unimportant"; see also the LATEX macros \isakeeptag, \isadroptag, \isafoldtag, in ~~/lib/texinputs/isabelle.sty.

-In contrast, document\variants=document:outline=/proof,/ML indicates two documents: the one called document with default tags, and the other called outline where proofs and ML sections are folded.
+In contrast, document variants=document:outline=/proof,/ML indicates two documents: the one called document with default tags, and the other called outline where proofs and ML sections are folded.